 - Parental Alienation – Subtle and overt

-Indianapolis Family Law with Compassion, Strength, Professionalism
+Carmel Family Law with Compassion, Strength, Professionalism

-When choosing a family law attorney in Indianapolis people look for a lawyer who really cares, who is compassionate and understanding, who will treat them with respect and dignity, who is discreet and professional, and who has the strength required to protect their interests.
+When choosing a family law attorney in Carmel people look for a lawyer who really cares, who is compassionate and understanding, who will treat them with respect and dignity, who is discreet and professional, and who has the strength required to protect their interests.
 They also want a lawyer who is up front and honest and who can accomplish the goal effectively.